-What wine should you serve with cheese?
+What kind of wine should you serve with cheese?
 This is a quintessentially French question, and one to which there is clearly no single answer, but a whole palette of occasionally subtle pairings.
-They obviously depend on the type of cheese.
+It all depends on the type of cheese you’ve chosen.

 Let’s look at these pairings by cheese family.

-Serve with very dry whites which are not too lively and relatively simple: white Burgundy, Burgundy aligoté, Savoy wine with a Jacquère grape variety (Chignin, Apremont, Les Abymes, Montmélian, Cruet), and Petit-Chablis.
+Let’s look at savoury versions to pair with wine.
+Serve with very dry whites which are not too lively and relatively simple: white Burgundy, Burgundy Aligoté, Savoie wine with a Jacquère grape variety (Chignin, Apremont, Les Abymes, Montmélian, Cruet), and Petit-Chablis.

 Soft cheeses with a bloomy rind

 As the cheese ripens, a thin layer of mould known as “bloom” forms.
 The cheese becomes soft and creamy as a white, felty rind develops.
 Examples: Camembert, different types of Brie (Meaux, Melun), Coulommiers, Brillat-Savarin, Chaource, Neufchâtel, etc.

 These are without a doubt the hardest type of cheese to pair with wine.
 It is often easier to match them if some of the rind is removed.
 A safe bet is a dry white which is not too aromatic (similar to those recommended for fresh cheeses).
 The best pairing is probably a lightly dosed or undosed Champagne (we leave the effect of a combination of sugar and Camembert to your imagination), preferably with a Chardonnay base or a high proportion of Chardonnay grape.
 If you really hanker after a red, choose a light wine made from Gamay grapes (a Beaujolais which is not too strong), or a non-woody red Sancerre.